Healthy Homes Assessment Kingsley-Chatham

 Home Assessments Kingsley-Chatham for Rental Properties

-There are many things you should look for in a house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
-There are a few examples:
+There are a myriad of things to look over during an home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
+A few examples are:

-The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of an tenant solutions ruling can be extremely costly for property owners and landlords.
-For professional advice, call today to book your rental property house assessment.
+The consequences of not having an Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy solutions ruling can be extremely costly for landlords and property managers.
+For professional assistance, get in touch today to schedule your rental property house assessment.

 home assessments for rental properties